 For Character JointsAn extended ball-socket joint which allows a joint to be limited on each axis.
 Mainly used for Ragdoll effects.
 More info

-See in Glossary made with the Ragdoll wizard, take a note that the setup is made such that the joint’s Twist axis corresponds with the limb’s largest swing axisA joint property that defines the axis around which the joint can swing.
+See in Glossary made with the Ragdoll wizard, the joint’s Twist axis corresponds with the limb’s largest swing axisA joint property that defines the axis around which the joint can swing.
 More info

-See in Glossary, the joint’s Swing 1 axis corresponds with limb’s smaller swing axis and joint’s Swing 2 is for twisting the limb.
+See in Glossary, the joint’s Swing 1 axis corresponds with the limb’s smaller swing axis, and the joint’s Swing 2 axis is for twisting the limb.
 This naming scheme is for legacy reasons.